jpotts244/jpotts244.github.io/_posts/2019-02-20-adventures-with-git-history.markdown

 - git history
 category: blog
 author: jacquelinepotts
-description: Using git history to take over the world
+description: Using git history and project structure to take over the world
 ---

 Git!
 It's everyone's favorite version control system and rightfully so, it is a pretty